open-condo-software/condo/apps/condo/docs/migrations.md

 docker-compose run app yarn workspace @app/condo kmigrator down
 ```

+## Reversible and not reversible migrations

+When some migration is removing a constraint, it may not be reversible, because the constraint may be violated by records, inserted after migration was applied.

+For example, we have a migration, that is removing a constraint to require a value for a field.
+After applying the migration, records without value for the field may be inserted.
+When the migration is reversed ("down"), it may not be able to bring the constraint back because some rows may violate it.

 ## Workflow cases

 ### Changed a schema during work in progress — recreate corresponding migration